Community support platform focused on clarity, trust, and action

 Limited reassurance at the final step

-Add supportive microcopy and visible contact reassurance
+Add supportive microcopy and contact reassurance

 11 · Information architecture